 6.1 Investment Objectives.
-The primary investment objectives of the Liquidity Accounts are to maintain Deleted: Account the safety of State Funds while ensuring the liquidity of such funds to be drawn down to the Cast Deleted: by 5:00 P.M. on the close of each business day Management Banks for the support of the anticipated funding needs of the State.
-As variations in the eleted: (FFIEC 031) State's otherwise predictable pattern of annual collections and disbursements do occur and can be material eleted: by the last day of the month following the end of such Liquidity Managers must be prepared to meet unanticipated liquidity demands of the State in addition to lendar quarter those anticipated by OST.
+The primary investment objectives of the Liquidity Accounts are to maintain the safety of State Funds while ensuring the liquidity of such funds to be drawn down to the Cash Management Banks for the support of the anticipated funding needs of the State.
+As variations in the State's otherwise predictable pattern of annual collections and disbursements do occur and can be material, Liquidity Managers must be prepared to meet unanticipated liquidity demands of the State in addition to those anticipated by OST.
 After the achievement of those goals, the State seeks to maximize the return on such investments.

 6.2 Maturity Restrictions.
 The maximum maturity for any investment of State Funds in the Liquidity Accounts shall be two years from the date of settlement.
-Notwithstanding the foregoing, securities identified in subsections 6.3.4, 6.3.9, and 6.3.10 that are subject to periodic reset of coupon or interest rate may have an average life not to exceed three years as measured from the date of settlement.
+Notwithstanding the foregoing, securities identified in subsections 6.3.4, 6.3.9, 6.3.10, and 6.3.11 that are subject to periodic reset of coupon or interest rate may have an average life not to exceed three years as measured from the date of settlement.